 The most important individual in the trust is the ILIT trustee.

 This is because the trustee is responsible for the distribution of proceeds and management of the trust.

-Some people will name their spouse or adult children as the trustee, but sometimes your loved ones do not have enough expertise to understand the role.
+Some people will name their spouse or adult child as the trustee, but sometimes your loved ones do not have enough expertise to understand the role.
 In this case, you could name a corporate trustee such as the bank to oversee the trust properly.